wmboyles/Math-Summaries/README.md

 7. Additional Resources

 ## How to Compile (make into a PDF)

 Simply download the folders for each work you like to build and compile the main.tex file using a tool like pdflatex.
 Most LaTeX IDEs (like TeXStudio) have this functionality built-in.
 You can also use pdflatex to compile directly from the command line by running

 ```bash
 $ pdflatex main.tex
 ```

+in the appropriate project folder (i.e. `diffEq`)

 ## How to Contribute

 The easiest way to contribute is to fork the repository, make your changes in the LaTeX documents, and submit a pull request.
 However, if you don't know LaTeX, there are still other ways to contribute.
 One of the most-needed non-LaTeX items are figures: to avoid copyright claims, images should either be created by contributors themselves or belong to the public domain.

-## Notes
-* The differential equations work has the option to not include certain chapters or examples in certain chapters when compiled to a PDF.
-By default, all chapters and examples are included.
-If you would like to change these options before compiling change the relevant \\def line in the main.tex file.